Skip to main content

 In those situations, the New Zealand Visitor Visa or other short-stay options can be a better first move than jumping straight into a residence strategy.

 Families should know that the visitor visa for parents is not just a generic tourist visa.
-Immigration New Zealand publishes parent-specific visitor visa pathways alongside the standard visitor visa, and the rules for those pathways depend on whether the adult child in New Zealand is a New Zealand citizen or a New Zealand resident.
+Immigration New Zealand publishes parent-specific visitor visa pathways alongside the standard visitor visa, and these pathways are designed for parents of New Zealand citizens or residents.
+The rules for those pathways depend on whether the adult child in New Zealand is a New Zealand citizen or a New Zealand resident, so families should confirm the sponsor's status early.
 Parents typically apply from outside New Zealand, and the sponsor-side evidence is far lighter than the evidence the Parent Resident Visa route demands.
 Verify the current eligibility and the maximum stay directly with Immigration New Zealand before relying on a specific figure, because visitor visa conditions are updated over time.

 The visitor route is also often the cleaner answer when the sponsor-income position is not ready yet for a parent residence case, or when the family still needs time to decide whether permanent relocation is the true goal.